davidc6/cs-knowledge/notes/system-design/system-design.md

 * Non-relational - join operations are generally not supported in these category of databases.
 Great for dealing with large quantities of complex, diverse and unstructured data.
   * Key-value
     * Redis
-  * Graph
+  * Graph - uses graph structures for semantic queries with nodes, edges, and properties to represent and store data and its relations.
     * Neo4j
   * Column oriented (columnar) - data stored by column rather than by row.
-These databases are optimised for retrival of columns of data.
+These databases are optimised for retrieval of columns of data.
 This make them great for analytics and data warehousing when you need to query for a specific field.
     * Apache Cassandra
-  * Document -
+  * Document
     * MongoDB

 * Both row and column databases can serve as a backbone in a system to serve data for ETL tools.